HMS Daring (D32)

 HMS Daring is the lead ship of the Type 45 or Daring-class air-defence destroyers built for the Royal Navy, and the seventh ship to hold that name.
 She was launched in 2006 on the Clyde and conducted contractor's sea trials during 2007 and 2008.
 She was handed over to the Royal Navy in December 2008, entered her base port of Portsmouth for the first time in January 2009 and was formally commissioned on 23 July 2009.
 As the lead ship of the first destroyer class built for the Royal Navy since the Type 42 in the 1970s, she has attracted significant media and public attention.
 Her name, crest and motto are a reference to the Roman youth Gaius Mucius Scaevola, famed for his bravery.

 Construction

-Daring's construction began at the BAE Systems Naval Ships yard (now BAE Systems Surface Ships) at Scotstoun on the River Clyde in March 2003.
-The ship was launched at 14.21 GMT on 1 February 2006.
-The Countess of Wessex was the ship's sponsor at her launch.
+Daring's construction began at the BAE Systems Naval Ships yard (now BAE Systems Surface Ships) at Govan on the River Clyde in March 2003.
+The ship was launched at 14.21 GMT on 1 February 2006 and later moved downriver to BAE's Scotstoun yard, formerly Yarrows.
+The Countess of Wessex (now Duchess of Edinburgh) was the ship's sponsor at her launch.
 On 16 November 2006, the Countess of Wessex brought Daring to life on her first official visit.
 On 17 November 2006, the countess switched on the ship's diesel generators, part of the 'powering up' ceremony.